bordoley/reactive-js/packages/rx/docs/README.md

 ▸ **lift**<**TA**, **TB**>(`operator`: [SubscriberOperatorLike](interfaces/subscriberoperatorlike.md)‹TA, TB›): *[ObservableOperatorLike](interfaces/observableoperatorlike.md)‹TA, TB›*

-Creates a new observable which applies the provided the operator function to subscriber when the source is subscribed to.
+Creates a new `ObservableLike` which applies the provided the operator function to subscriber when the source is subscribed to.

 **Type parameters:**